Homeschooling vs public schooling.

-The summer is just about over, your kid’s faces are glowing with health, the new school shoes and PE kit bags are stuffed and polished waiting in the hallway.
+When the summer is just about over, your kid’s faces are glowing with health, the new school shoes and PE kit bags are stuffed and polished, waiting in the hallway.

 This post may contain affiliate links.
 They cost you nothing but we make a small commission.
 If you would like me to explain it further, please visit our disclaimer page.

 That time of year when you try your hardest to soothe your distressed kids.

 Reassure them – as they become sadder, more withdrawn and filled with dread as their first day back at school looms closer.

 Faced with unhappy public school kids I asked myself whether I could possibly homeschool my children.

 But I couldn’t face another term of tears and anguish, so, desperately, I began to research the benefits of homeschooling and scoured the internet for anything I could find on how to start homeschooling.

 I compared everything I could about homeschooling vs public school in an attempt to decide if it was possible for me to teach my own kids at home.
 To see if I too could be one of those homeschool moms that you see on magazines while waiting in line at the checkout.

 Are you a little lost?
 Does your life suddenly resemble a feature film that you DON’T remember auditioning for?? 🤷🏻♀️